JoshuaKoh/async-werewolf/modroles.md

 ## Lone Wolf
-this should be a very common role.
+this should be a very common role.  balance as a .75 or .5 wolves

 ## Paranoid Wolf